Assumable Mortgages in Saratoga Springs Utah: Complete Buyer and Seller Guide 2026 | Kat Ashby

 How the Assumption Process Works

 Who initiates it: The seller must contact their loan servicer first to request the assumption package.
 Federal privacy laws prevent the buyer from requesting assumption documents directly.
-If you're a seller, the first call is yours.

 Build the right timeline into your contract.
 A 45-day close is not realistic for an assumption.
 Plan for 60–90 days minimum, more if the servicer has a history of delays.